 Despite the fact that vaccines are safe and effective, concerns about vaccine safety and their unsubstantiated relationship to autism continue to circulate.
 Often celebrities or viral online content will stoke fear – but there is no scientific evidence to support vaccine skeptics.

 - The safety of vaccines is thoroughly studied before they are licensed for public use.

 - There is a strong system in place to help scientists monitor the safety of vaccines.

 - Like any medicine, vaccines can cause side effects but serious adverse events are rare.

 It is often safe to receive combination vaccines or several different vaccines during one visit.
 Your doctor will talk with you about which vaccines are needed on a given visit.
 Vaccines are tested before licensing and carefully monitored afterwards to ensure their safety.
 Learn more about the safeguards that ensure the vaccines we need are safe.
-Contact your primary care provider or your child’s pediatrician if you have questions or concerns.

 Still have questions about vaccines?